-- 1. Add a container to the scene tree, and name it source. - 2.
-Add the image or texture that is to be magnified to the source container. - 3.
-Add a Sub-Container to the source container, and name it magnify. - Add the same image or texture to the magnify container that was used in the source container. - 5.
-Add the Circle geometry to the magnify container. - 6.
-Open the transformation editor for the magnify container and set Position Z to 1.0. - 7.
-Add the Magnify plugin to the magnify container. - 8.
-Open the Magnify editor and set Scale to 2.0.
+- 1. Add a Container to the Scene Tree. - 2.
+Name it source. - 3.
+Add the image or texture that is to be magnified to the source Container. - 4.
+Add a Sub-Container to the source Container - 5.
+Name it magnify. - 6.
+Add the same image or texture to the magnify Container that was used in the source container. - 7.
+Add the Circle geometry to the magnify Container. - 8.
+Open the transformation editor for the magnify Container. - 9.
+Set Position Z to 1.0. - 10.
+Add the Magnify plug-in to the magnify container. - 11.
+Open the Magnify editor. - 12.
+Set Scale to 2.0.

-12.19.15 Match It
+14.21.15 Match It

 Sets the axis center (i.e. center for rotations) to the camera and moves the object away from the camera by the specified amount of units.
-By setting an arbitrary camera distance and initializing the plugin, the container with the Match It plugin will be positioned in the specified distance and any rotation will be done with respect to the camera position.
+By setting an arbitrary camera distance and initializing the plug-in, the container with the Match It plug-in will be positioned in the specified distance and any rotation will be done with respect to the camera position.
 The container's axis center parameter can also be edited for a more flexible configuration.